 Interest income primarily consists of realized gains from our investment portfolio.
-Interest income decreased in Q1 2013 from the same period in 2012 as a result of a decrease in our investment portfolio balance as well as a decline in market interest rates.
-Interest expense in Q1 2013 remained relatively consistent as compared to the same period in 2012, and consisted primarily of accretion of the discount on our convertible senior notes.
+Interest income decreased in Q2 2013 from the same period in 2012 as a result of a decrease in our investment portfolio balance as well as a decline in average market interest rates during the quarter.
+Interest expense in Q2 2013 remained relatively consistent as compared to the same period in 2012 and consisted primarily of accretion of discount on our convertible senior notes.

-Other expense, net, in Q1 2013 and Q1 2012 primarily consisted of foreign exchange losses.
+Other expense, net, in Q2 2013 and Q2 2012 primarily consisted of net foreign exchange losses and losses on the extinguishment of debt recorded on conversions of our 0.625% convertible senior notes due 2014.